Zen Pinball 2: Reception

-The game has a score of 86% on Metacritic.
+The game has a score of 83%, Generally Favorable, on Metacritic.

 Sequel

 In 2017, Zen Studios released Pinball FX 3, a joint sequel to Zen Pinball 2 and Pinball FX 2 that bridged the divide between Microsoft and non-Microsoft platforms that initially existed between the first two Pinball FX games and the Zen Pinball sub-series, bringing an end to the latter.